XeniaGorbunova/memory-game/README.md

 # memory-game
 Train your memory with this simple game!
+(Now in progress)

 This is my selfmade training project.